-As anyone with rapidly-growing body hair knows, stubble can reappear mere hours after shaving.
+As anyone with rapidly-growing body hair knows, stubble often has the pesky habit of reappearing mere hours after shaving.
 Yes, the five o'clock shadow is real, folks.
-However, it's safe to say if this was the case for all methods of hair removal, most people wouldn't even bother.
-If you're not familiar with the various hair removal techniques and how long each of their results last for, it's about time you get acquainted.
-This way, you'll be able to decide on the best option for you.
-Ahead, find a breakdown of the most common hair removal methods and facts about their longevity.
-You're one step closer to achieving the smooth, stumble-free limbs you love.
+However, it's probably safe to say that if this were the case for all methods of hair removal, most people wouldn't even bother.
+If you're not familiar with these hair removal techniques and how long each of their results last, it's about time you get acquainted.
+Once you do, you'll be able to decide on the best option for you.
+Ahead, find a breakdown of the most common hair removal methods along with facts about their longevity.
+You're one step closer to achieving the smooth, stubble-free limbs you love.

-Also known as depilatories, hair removal creams use a strong alkaline solution, which works by slowly breaking down the hair until it turns jelly-like and can be wiped off.
+Also known as depilatories, hair removal creams use a strong alkaline solution, that works by slowly breaking down the hair until it turns jelly-like and can be wiped off.

-When the formula is removed, the hair should come off with it seamlessly.
-Because this method doesn't remove hair from the follicle itself, if you have dark, thick hair you might still see a shadow beneath the skin.
-The results last similarly to shaving, giving you a couple days—or sometimes just hours—of smooth skin at most.
+When the formula is removed, the hair should come along with it effortlessly.
+Because this method doesn't remove hair from the follicle itself (it just removes the hair it can touch), if you have dark, thick hair you might still see a shadow beneath the skin.
+The results are similar to shaving, likely giving you a couple days of smooth skin.

 Electrolysis is the only method approved by the FDA for permanent hair removal and involves the actual destruction of the follicle.
-Although, while it has one of the best track records, it's worth noting that multiple sessions are needed in order to achieve the optimal results.
+While it has one of the best track records, it is worth noting that multiple sessions are needed in order to achieve optimal results.

 Other factors, like the skill of the electrologist, the specific type used, and hormone levels can also impact one's results.
 Permanent hair removal isn’t 100 percent guaranteed for everyone, but electrolysis is one of the most legit options available if that's what you're after.

-Laser hair removal works by using a light that converts to heat, which then damages the hair follicles and results in less hair growth and density.
+Laser hair removal works by using a light that converts to heat, which then damages the hair follicles, resulting in less hair growth and density.
 Multiple sessions may help reduce the overall amount of hair and make some hairs lighter and finer.
-What's more, it's currently FDA-approved for permanent "hair reduction" but not permanent hair removal.
+What's more, it is currently FDA-approved for permanent "hair reduction" but not permanent hair removal.

 No surprise here: The main ingredient used in this hair removal method is sugar.
-The formula is combined and cooked along with other natural ingredients like lemon juice, water, sometimes honey, salt and essential oils.
+The product is combined and cooked alongside other natural ingredients like lemon juice and water, and sometimes honey, salt, and essential oils.

-Commonly compared to sugaring, waxing is a super-popular method used both at home and in countless salons.
-It uses a thick, resin-based formula to remove the entire hair follicle from the root.
-Like with sugaring, results can last up to six weeks, making it one of the major fan-favorite forms of hair removal for those who don't want to pay the money for lasers.
+Commonly compared to sugaring, waxing is a super-popular method both used at home and in countless salons.
+It utilizes a thick, resin-based formula to remove the entire hair root from the follicle.
+Like with sugaring, results usually last around six weeks (though Grous suggests coming back after four), making it one of the major fan-favorite forms of hair removal, particularly for those who don't want to pay big money for lasers.

 This ancient process originating from Eastern countries uses a cotton or polyester doubled string to pluck hair out of its follicle.
 It's quite amazing, too, considering how fast it can be done with great precision sans the use of any chemicals or powered tools.
-Most commonly used on facial hair—especially eyebrows—it pulls hairs out like a lasso and can last up to six weeks.
+Most commonly used on facial hair—especially eyebrows—threading pulls hairs out like a lasso and usually lasts around six weeks.

-Also known simply as "plucking," tweezing removes hair from the follicle and can last anywhere from two to six weeks depending on the thickness and rate of your hair growth.
-If you're trying to tackle a large amount of hair, however, it can be a very tedious process, which is why tweezing is typically a method reserved for facial hair.
+Also known simply as "plucking," tweezing removes hair from the follicle and usually lasts anywhere from two to six weeks depending on the thickness and rate of your hair growth.
+If you're trying to tackle a large amount of hair, however, it can be an arduous process, which is why tweezing is typically a method reserved for facial hair.

 Put simply: The results are short-lived, so if you're aiming for longevity, it's worth trying a technique that targets the follicle itself.